iAlexander/ES-UNLOCKER/README.md

 ## <a name="description">Description:</a>

 The main goal of the microcontroller application ```ES-UNLOCKER``` - is to help people use their scooters.
-This is a production version of the ESP32 Scooter Unlocker.
+This is a production version of the ESP 32/8266 Scooter Unlocker.
 IT has options to control the headlight and even cause it to flash.
-I hope everyone enjoys! (region of Ukraine where the car was registered), based on the automobile plates that are on the car.
-The application is full of precise vector graphic pictures, like Coat of Arms of each region of Ukraine.
-#### Use your scooter as you want!
+I hope everyone enjoys this handcrafted technical solution!

 ## <a name="pictures">Pictures:</a>